Desigveloper/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 It iterates over each character of s and returns a pointer to the byte in s that matches one of the bytes in accept, or NULL if no such byte is found.

+5-strstr.c: function takes two arguments: a string haystack to search and a substring needle to search for.
+It iterates over each character in haystack and returns a pointer to the beginning of the located substring, or NULL if the substring is not found.